Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

 where $N$ denotes total particle number.

-A comparison to the experiment is shown in Fig.~\ref{SI_G}, where the dynamics of different $\gamma_{MI}$ versus $V$ are obtained.
-We see the both phenomena of a retarded relaxation and the phase oscillations in our GMFT calculations.
-However, the break down of the final thermalization in the deep MI region is due to that the mean field theory fails to capture the strongly interacting systems.
+{The result of GMFT to compare with experimental data} is shown in Fig.~\ref{SI_G}, where the dynamics of different $\gamma_{{inc}}$ versus $V$ are obtained.
+We see the phenomena of a retarded relaxation and the phase oscillations in our GMFT calculations.
+However, the {fail} of the thermalization {to unity} in the deep MI region is due to that the mean field theory fails to capture the strongly interacting systems, {and thus does not agree with experimental data}.

 To calculate $\tau_{SF}$, we perform horizontal cut at $\gamma (t) = 0.6$ and find the coordinates of intersections $(V(k), 0.6)$ for each $k$, which is the same as in the data processing in our experiment.
 Excitation fractions $n_{ex}$ are extracted from $V = 18E_r$, same as the experimental data.
-For a fast ramp $k > 12 E_r/ms$, the amplitudes of the oscillations are calculated as the peak-to-peak values in Fig.~\ref{SI_G}\textbf{b}.
+For a fast ramp $k > 12 E_r$/ms, the amplitudes of the oscillations are calculated as the peak-to-peak values in Fig.~\ref{SI_G}\textbf{b}.